pepes97/NER/README.md

 Named Entity Recognition (NER) is a process of identifying and recognizing entities through text.

 The goal of the project is to create a model that is able to find an entity from the raw data and can determine the category to which the element belongs.
 There are four categories: names of people, organizations, places and more.
 Identified by the labels PER, ORG, LOC, and O respectively.
-This article will discuss several techniques to solve this problem and the results obtained.

 ## Install